8 Best Car Door Speakers of 2024 – Reviews & Top Picks

 1. JBL Premium 6.5-Inch Co-Axial Speaker – Best Overall

-When it comes to speaker design, JBL has a well-earned reputation for producing well made and great sounding speakers, and with the JBL GTO629, they’ve delivers on both fronts.
-These are excellent sounding speakers with a premium build, and we have no hesitation in recommending these speakers.
+When it comes to speaker design, JBL has a well-earned reputation for producing well-made and great sounding speakers—and with the JBL GTO629, they’ve delivered on both fronts.
+These are excellent sounding speakers with a premium build, and we have no hesitation with recommending these speakers.

 JBL’s GTO629 speakers have an impressive power range of 5-60 watts RMS (180 watts peak) and a frequency response of 53-21,000 Hz.
 And their 3-ohm, low-impedance ensures your sound quality isn’t compromised by the size of your connecting wires.

 In terms of price, you will pay more for these speakers than most of those on our list.
-But in this case, quality and performance make them well worth the extra money.
+But in this case, quality and performance make them well worth the extra money, which makes them the best car door speakers this year.

 2. BOSS Audio Systems Car Speakers – Best Value